 Christopher M. Shulman

 After graduating cum laude from Stetson University College of Law in 1991, Chris Shulman initially practiced as an attorney for almost 10 years, representing individuals, labor unions, and employers in connection with a variety of statutory, contractual, and common-law employment law claims.
 He also handled general practice, business disputes, and personal injury matters for clients.
 He has been a member of the Florida Bar for more than 25 years and is admitted to practice before the U.S. Circuit Court of Appeals for the Eleventh Circuit and the U.S. District Courts for the Middle and Southern Districts of Florida.
 From 1995 to 2001, Chris mediated on and off, but, since January 2002, Chris has limited his practice to service as a neutral dispute resolution professional.
-Between service as a mediator, arbitrator, hearing officer, special magistrate, and federal-sector EEO complaint adjudicator, Chris has resolved – or, in the case of mediation, helped the parties resolve – more than 5500 matters.
+Between service as a mediator, arbitrator, hearing officer, special magistrate, and federal-sector EEO complaint adjudicator, Chris has resolved – or, in the case of mediation, helped the parties resolve – approximately 5800 matters.

 Having served on the Hillsborough County Bar Association’s ADR Committee (he was co-Chair from 2004-2006), Chris is also a member of the Florida Circuit-Civil Mediator Society, and a charter member (and 2010-2011 Board Member) of the National Association of Distinguished Neutrals.
 From 2000-2008, Chris served on the Florida Supreme Court Mediator Ethics Advisory Committee and, as of June 2020, completed his nine-year service as a member of the Florida Supreme Court’s ADR Rules and Policy Committee; in June 2017, he was appointed to the Florida Supreme Court Mediator Qualifications and Disciplinary Review Board.
 Since December 2014, Chris has also been a collaboratively trained attorney/neutral, and has expanded his practice to include work as a neutral facilitator in collaborative divorce, probate, or business dispute processes.
 At the Florida Supreme Court’s Dispute Resolution Center’s Annual Conference for Mediators and Arbitrators, Chris was presented with the Center’s Award of Appreciation, for “outstanding contributions to the field of ADR in Florida over a significant period of time.”